 CBG vs. CBD: understanding how these cannabinoids interact

-Now you know what is CBG oil and understand why scientists, industry experts, investors, and consumers are excited about its recent findings.
+Now you know what CBG oil is and understand why scientists, industry experts, investors, and consumers are excited about its recent findings.
 Both CBG alone and combined with other cannabinoids show promising treatments and therapies for several conditions.
-We will certainly keep an eye out for the latest updates regarding this cannabis compound.
+We will watch for the latest updates regarding this cannabis compound.

-It’s crucial to understand the difference between the cannabinoids to use the products safely.
-Both CBD and CBG can counteract any psychoactive effects from the THC that are responsible for the “high” sensation.
-Even though found in very low quantities in most of the cannabis strains, CBG can increase the positive effects of CBD.
-Together, these two compounds work better in what is known as the “entourage effect”.
+It’s crucial to understand the difference between cannabinoids to use the products safely.
+Both CBD and CBG can counteract any psychoactive effects from the THC that is responsible for the “high” sensation.
+Even though found in very low quantities in most cannabis strains, CBG can increase the positive effects of CBD.
+Together, these two compounds work better in what is known as the “entourage effect.”
 Although many may question what’s the best option between CBG vs. CBD, both cannabinoids can be used in their isolated or combined forms.
 CBG-only products, however, are usually more expensive.